Disability Discrimination Lawyers in Washington, D.C.

 At Clark Law Group, we believe that this is not right.
-For more than a decade, we have advocated for the rights of workers throughout the country.
+For more than a decade, we have successfully advocated for the rights of workers throughout the country.
 We have a detailed understanding of local regulations in every state.

 How Do I Know Whether I Have Experienced Discrimination?

 Under the Americans with Disabilities Act (ADA), employers are forbidden from discriminating against someone based on a disability — real or perceived.
 However, it is not always easy to realize that you have experienced this.